Animator-Anon/animator_extension/readme.md

 - Format: `time_s | seed | new_seed_int`
 - time_s: Time in seconds from the start to make the change.
 - seed: Command name.
-- denoise_value: New seed value.
+- new_seed_int: New seed value, integer.
+I don't think string seeds will work.

 ### denoise<a name="denoise"></a>
 Set the denoise strength.